BiscottiMuncher/Streamlit-WSB-Generator/README.md

 ```
 The snippet above will run the application on localhost

-Or you can also use the web based version hosted by streamlit!
+Or you can use the web based version hosted by streamlit!

 https://wsb-generator.streamlit.app/